aichemydev/Wring_docs/docs/tutorial-extras/getting-started.md

 interface with our API.
 Set the `TG_TOKEN` as directed on the Installation page, then install one of the Interceptor packages.

-Run your Selenium tests as normal, making sure the TG_TOKEN environment variable is set.
+Run your Selenium or Cypress tests as normal, making sure the `TG_TOKEN` (`CYPRESS_TG_TOKEN` for Cypress) environment variable is set.
 The Interceptor will log its actions and the results of the XPath/CSS selector healing process to the terminal console.
 It will also provide a results URL where you can browse the results of each encounter and the outcomes of the healing process.

 ## Selenium Setup